-- \$38,290 of debt maturing in February 2018 at SkyGen and Skyway 8; and - \$31,673 increase in upcoming payments for the CPC credit facility; partially offset by - \$13,114 of scheduled repayments.
+- \$47,042 increase in upcoming payments for the CPC credit facility; and - \$36,901 of debt maturing in February 2018 at SkyGen and Skyway 8; partially offset by - \$23,631 of scheduled repayments.

-The current portion of the CPC credit facility of \$46,300 primarily relies on forecasts of Capstone's excess cash derived from the power facilities as defined in the credit agreement.
+The current portion of the CPC credit facility of \$51,400 primarily relies on forecasts of Capstone's excess cash derived from the power facilities as defined in the credit agreement.
 This is because repayments of the CPC credit facility primarily rely on the same underlying future cash flows.
 Capstone does not expect the working capital deficit to present a liquidity concern, as repayments fluctuate with future cash flows and cash flows are expected to exceed the next mandatory minimum payment in April 2018.

-The decrease in cash includes the \$23,340 distribution of OEFC proceeds from Cardinal and the hydro facilities to corporate, partially offset by grant funding collected from the Whitecourt BPP and higher average cash balances across the businesses.
+The decrease in cash includes the \$23,340 distribution of OEFC proceeds from Cardinal and the Ontario hydro facilities to corporate, partially offset by higher average cash balances across the businesses, including funds for Whitecourt's capital expenditures.

-The corporate working capital increase primarily reflects \$23,340 received from the Cardinal and the hydro facilities OEFC proceeds, partially offset by the sale of \$13,197 of current assets attributable to Värmevärden and an increase in current taxes payable on the sale.
+The corporate working capital increase primarily reflects \$23,340 received from the Cardinal and the Ontario hydro facilities OEFC proceeds, partially offset by funding for the Whitecourt refurbishment, as well as the sale of \$13,197 of current assets attributable to Värmevärden, net of taxes payable on the sale.